 Function-Level Cycles

 Section titled “Function-Level Cycles”Arxo can detect cycles not only between modules (imports) but also between functions (calls).
-Function-level cycles show where runtime call chains form loops — useful when module-level analysis is clean but you still have tight coupling inside a file or across a few files.
+Function-level cycles show where runtime call chains form loops, useful when module-level analysis is clean but control flow is still tightly coupled.

 For an overview of circular dependencies, see Circular Dependencies.